Geometrical theory of the shift current in presence of disorder and interaction

 As usual when dealing with conductivities, the singular function becomes a continuous function in the $L \rightarrow \infty$ limit \cite{rap165}.

-The many-body theory of polarization exists in a few variants \cite{Ortiz94,rap100}.
-The present work is inspired by Ref. \cite{rap162}, where it is shown that the electronic polarization of a many-body state $\ket{\Psi_n}$ can be written as augmented with a prescription for fixing the gauge. \equ{gdep} is a Berry connection: being gauge-dependent it cannot represent by itself any physical quantity.
-Here instead I am addressing $\Delta P_{0n}$, and fixing the gauge is much simpler: it is in fact known since the dawn of polarization theory in the early 1990s that dealing with polarization differences is much easier than dealing with polarization itself \cite{rap73,King93}.
+Next, an expression for $\Delta P_{0n}$ is needed.
+It is known since the dawn of polarization theory in the early 1990s \cite{rap73,King93} that dealing with polarization differences is easier than dealing with polarization itself; this proves to be the case even here.